joecupano/SIGpi/README.md

 ## Gpredict
 Some satellites have packet capability.
 Gpredict is a real-time satellite tracking and orbit prediction application.
 It needs to be configured with your lcoations latitiude, longitude, altitude, plus online data feeds for accurate tracking.
 Be sure to consult [Gpredict documentation]( http://gpredict.oz9aec.net/documents.php} for more info

+## WSJT-X ... not
+As quoted from the [WSJT-site](https://www.physics.princeton.edu/pulsar/k1jt/wsjtx.html)

+"Note: these packages are unlikely to install properly on Linux distributions with required dependencies at lower versions than those on the named distributions.
+In such cases building from source is the correct way to install WSJT-X."

+So we go ahead an build from source and notice it wants to be a snowflake and compile and install its own Hamlib build because of two patches not accepted by Hamlib maintainers.
+Nevermind how long WSJT-X takes to compile.
+Since we are SIGINT first we decided to drop WSJT-X this release and let JS8CALL perform said duties.
+BTW, WSJT-X does not like being installed with JS8CALL given its use of wsjtx-data package.

 ## Example Hardware Setup